 2014 – Warrington Community Living merges with Warrington Community Care

 After a year of discussion and planning – in April 2014 we merged with Warrington Community Care, incorporating its services into our structure.
-As a local charity with its own twenty-five-year history of supporting people with enduring mental health needs (who themselves had previously merged with Warrington MIND) this meant that we could offer a fuller range of services to people requiring social care and support.
+As a local charity with its own twenty-five-year history of supporting people with enduring mental health needs this meant that we could offer a fuller range of services to people requiring social care and support.

 Now – The largest not-for-profit care provider in Warrington

 We now employ specialist staff, including learning disability and mental health nurses, and have expertise in the support of many forms of learning and physical disability, dementia and autism and long term mental health conditions and recovery approaches.

 We currently support nearly 500 people in the Warrington area with the help of 330 full and part-time staff.